 Our staff support the people we serve every day, wherever they call home.
 This uniquely positions us to deliver our mission of helping everyone to be healthier at home through connected, accessible, patient-centred care.
-As we strive to fulfill our important mission, we will also play an instrumental role in advancing health system improvements by sharing decades of best practices in care coordination with community and health system partners and supporting local system integration through Ontario Health Teams.
-This wealth of experience will help us to drive excellence in care and service delivery, advancing new models of home and community care that reflect the needs of our diverse communities and leveraging digital strategies to benefit patient outcomes.
+As we strive to fulfill our important mission, we will also play an instrumental role in advancing health care system improvements by sharing decades of best practices in care coordination with community and health care system partners and supporting local system integration through Ontario Health Teams as well as improvement to long-term care placement and considering a future placement model.
+This wealth of experience will help us to drive excellence in care and service delivery, advancing new models of home and community care and long-term care placement that reflect the needs of our diverse communities and leveraging digital strategies to benefit patient outcomes.